openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 matching the above criteria from an older version that doesn't contain this enhancement to a newer version that does, the `DefaultPlacement` field will go from being empty (implying `Workers`) to being `ControlPlane`.
-This in turn, in most default configuratoins, will trigger a reconciliation of the default ingress Deployment, as the `nodePlacement` in the default `IngressController` is empty.
-This reconcilliation will trigger a rollout of the default Ingress pods with node selectors targetting the "master" node label.
+This in turn, in most default configurations, will trigger a reconciliation of the default ingress Deployment, as the `nodePlacement` in the default `IngressController` is empty.
+This reconcilliation will trigger a rollout of the default Ingress pods with node selectors targetting the "master" node label, as desired.
+This rollout will cause a slight period of ingress downtime, but this is not a problem and is expected behavior in single control-plane node clusters, especially during an upgrade.

 The installer may not set `DefaultPlacement` to `ControlPlane` when the cluster's `ControlPlaneTopology` is set to `External`.